Spirit, American cancel hundreds of flights for a second day - The Boston Globe

-(Bloomberg) -- American Airlines Group Inc. and Spirit Airlines Inc. canceled hundreds more flights Tuesday, stranding thousands of passengers and stoking concerns that crew shortages are adding to problems that initially were caused by weather and technology issues.
+American Airlines and Spirit Airlines canceled hundreds more flights Tuesday, stranding thousands of passengers and stoking concerns that crew shortages are adding to problems that initially were caused by weather and technology issues.

-American canceled 284 flights, or 9% of its schedule, after grounding 563 on Monday, according to FlightAware.com.
+American canceled 288 flights, or 9 percent of its schedule, after grounding 563 on Monday, according to FlightAware.com.
 The scrubbed service followed a weekend of storms that hit the carrier’s Dallas-Fort Worth International and Miami International hubs.
-Spirit parked 624 flights over the two days, hit by weather and other challenges.
-That was equivalent to 42% of its schedule each day.
+Spirit parked 343 flights Tuesday and nearly as many Monday, hit by weather and other challenges, equivalent to half its schedule.

 The dropped flights add to delays and cancellations that have peppered the peak summer travel season as airlines ramped up service in response to an unexpected surge in demand for vacations and social visits after people got coronavirus vaccinations.
 In some cases, airlines have been unable to recover quickly because crews reached the maximum number of work hours as delays snowballed while reserve corps were tapped out.